James-M-Boyette/DnD_Aid_Vue_App/README.md

 - The ability to create adventuring parties (with the ability to exchange items, resources etc; to view teammate's characters)
 - Links to online resources (encyclopedia articles to aid in more satisfying character-creation + world-building/education)
 - Additional features for Dungeon Masters (DMs)
+- Further front-end polish

 ## What does this portion of the app do?
-- This backend supplies users with D&D-specific data for their characters (weapons, race-abilities etc)
+- This front-end supplies users with login, character-show, and character-edit pages
-> via a seeds file populated with data pulled from http://www.dnd5eapi.co/;
-- Supports multiple front-end actions via RESTful routes.